dwgan/dwgan.github.io/_pages/about.md

 ---

+---

 # Research Interest

-My research is primarily centered around those key areas: **Compressed Sensing**, **Deep Learning** and the **Internet of Things**.
+My research is primarily centered around those key areas: **Compressed Sensing**, **Deep Learning** and **Smart Industrial**.

+## Compressed Sensing

 For compressed sensing, my recent interest is to develop perturbed compressed sensing theory, which not only consider the measurement noise but also take the noise of the sensing matrix into account.

-For deep learning, I am deeply passionate about advancing the capabilities of neural networks through innovative models for vision tasks.

-For internet of thing, I am focusing on develop the ecosystem of smart home technologies using STMicroelectronics products.

-## Compressed Sensing

 <p align="center">
 	<img src="https://dwgan.top/PicGo/img/202408241751483.png" alt="Figures" style="zoom:12%;" />